'Avengers: Endgame' is what Hollywood has been building toward for a decade

 The most obvious force that has driven Hollywood for much of the last decade might also be the most crucial.

-American moviegoers, particularly younger audiences, have shown an insatiable appetite for films, television shows and other media featuring their Marvel favorites, as well as Batman, Superman, Wonder Woman, Aquaman and others.
+American moviegoers, particularly younger audiences, have shown an insatiable appetite for films, television shows and other media featuring caped crusaders, including Marvel mainstays like Iron Man and Thor as well as Batman, Superman, Wonder Woman, Aquaman and others.
 (Here’s a handy chart.)

 The trend was inaugurated by Tim Burton’s “Batman” (1989), gained steam throughout the 1990s, kicked into high-gear with Sam Raimi’s original “Spider-Man” (2002), entered a creative renaissance with Christopher Nolan’s “Dark Knight” trilogy, and then started swallowing up unrivaled cultural oxygen with the ascent of Marvel.

 The reason for the obsession?
-Theories range from the American public’s longing to see unmuddled heroism in an age of political cynicism to a desire for escapism in the uncertain aftermath of 9/11 and the financial crisis.
+The theories range from the American public’s longing to see uncomplicated heroism in an age of political cynicism to a desire for escapism in the uncertain aftermath of the terrorist attacks of Sept.
+11, 2001, and the financial crisis.

 Franchise, Inc.